 Once you are approved and have your supplies and choose your rabbit, you fill out and sign the adoption contract.
 It basically states that you agree to provide a good home for the rabbit, you will provide food, water, an indoor home, a safe environment, play time, and take them to the vet for medical care.
 It also states that if for any reason you can no longer care for the rabbit, that you will return him/her to us.
 It is not permitted for anyone to rehome any rabbit that has been adopted out from us!

-Our volunteers will be available for questions or concerns you have regarding your new arrival.
-Within 2 weeks, you can expect a follow up call from an adoption counselor to get updates on how everyones doing.
-Adopting from the GHRS automatically gives you a 1 year membership which entitles you to discounts at our store, and our e-newsletters with shelter updates and invitations to our annual Holiday Party and Summer Bunnyfest.
+We are always available for questions or concerns you have regarding your new arrival.
+Within 2 weeks, you can expect a follow up call from an adoption counselor to get updates on how everyone’s doing.
+Adopting from GHRS automatically gives you a 1 year membership which entitles you to discounts at our store and on boarding and grooming services.
+You will also receive our e-newsletters with shelter updates, rabbit care information, stories of our foster bunnies, and invitations to our special events.